-How we work and the tools we use to complete our work are undergoing a period of change.
-The take up of AI within workplaces globally and development of new AI tools continues at a rapid pace. -auDA is committed to using AI where relevant to improve our operations in a secure, transparent and risk-controlled manner. auDA observes Australia's AI Ethics Principles and will ensure our use of AI will be for beneficial outcomes, will uphold privacy rights and data protections, and human oversight of AI systems will be enabled.
+How we work and the tools we use are undergoing a period of change.
+The take up of AI within workplaces globally and development of new AI tools continues at a rapid pace. auDA is committed to using AI where relevant to improve our operations in a secure and risk-controlled manner.

-Our staff are an essential part of auDA's ability to deliver strategic outcomes and our ways of working and capabilities are keyvital to this in the rapidly changing environment in which we operate in.
-Professionals with expertise in emerging technology and cyber security are in high demand.
+Our staff are an essential part of auDA's ability to deliver and our ways of working and capabilities are key in the rapidly changing environment we operate in.
+Professionals with expertise in emerging technology and security are in high demand.
 As our operating environment develops and changes, recruiting, training, supporting and retaining skilled staff in the right roles will be an important focus.